Quick Summary: Suffolk County Electric Scooter Accident Claims

 The most important thing is to seek medical attention for any injuries you have sustained.
 You should also report the accident to the police and gather as much evidence as possible, such as photos of the scene and witness statements.

-Finally, contact an experienced Suffolk County E-Scooter Accident Attorney to discuss your legal options.
+Finally, contact an experienced e-scooter accident attorney serving Suffolk County to discuss your legal options.

 How much is my case worth?